drupi79/Ender3Pro-Klipper/README.md

 Some things to note:

-•	I am running Linear Rails on my X, Y, and Z axis' so my speeds may be too fast for your setup.

-•	I am using a 3:1 direct drive extruder so be sure to configure your own e-steps.

 •	I replaced my bed springs with urethane bed mounts.
 I suggest using the Screws Tilt Calculate command to level your own bed.

 •	Make sure you go through your printer and tighten everything down before you run any kind of